 In bankruptcy, the IRS is a secured creditor like a car lender if a tax lien has been filed and assets exist.
 It can be an unsecured creditor if no lien is filed.
 It can also be both if the lien has been filed but the amount owed to it is higher than the equity in the property.

 Priority vs. Non-priority

 Taxes (like other debts) are categorized as to “priority”.
-Priority debt means the debt isn’t dischargeable but also that it is first in line when money is paid by the trustee to creditors.
-A tax debt is a priority debt if the first or third of the following 3 situations exist at the time of the filing.
+Priority debt means the debt isn't dischargeable but also that it is first in line when money is paid by the trustee to creditors.
+A tax debt is a priority debt if the first or second of the following 3 situations exist at the time of the filing.
 But if any of the 3 exist, the tax is non-dischargeable as well.